at Williams College

 National Science Foundation Graduate Student Fellow, September 1998 to August 2001.

 Wesleyan University, Phi Beta Kappa Society and University Honors, May 1996.

-Reviewer/Referee/Discussant: AcademyHealth Conference, American Economic Association meetings, American Economic Journal: Economic Policy, American Economic Review, Berkeley Electronic Journal of Economic Analysis and Policy, Canadian Journal of Economics, Contemporary Economic Policy, Eastern Economic Journal, Economic Inquiry, Forum for Health Economics and Policy, Health Economics, Housing Policy Debate, National Science Foundation, Journal of Economic Education, Journal of Health Economics, Journal of Human Resources, Journal of Labor Research, Journal of Population Economics, Journal of Public Economics, Journal of Studies on Alcohol and Drugs, Journal of Urban Economics, Lincoln Land Institute Land Policy Conference, Mellon 23 Workshop on Economic History and Development, Proceedings of the Pakistan Academy of Sciences, Quarterly Journal of Economics, Review of Economics and Statistics, Review of Economics of the Household, Review of Economic Inequality, Social Forces, Social Problems, Social Science and Medicine, Southern Economic Journal, State and Local Government Review, Urban Economics Association Conference.
+AcademyHealth Conference, American Economic Journal: Applied Economics, American Economic Journal: Economic Policy (x5), American Economic Review (x2), Berkeley Electronic Journal of Economic Analysis and Policy (x2), Canadian Journal of Economics, Contemporary Economic Policy, Demography (x2), Eastern Economic Journal, Economic Inquiry, Economics and Human Biology, Education Finance and Policy, Forum for Health Economics and Policy, Health Economics (x3), Housing Policy Debate (x2), Journal of Economic Education, Journal of Health Economics (x2), Journal of Health Politics, Health Policy, and Law, Journal of Human Resources (x6), Journal of Labor Economics, Journal of Labor Research, Journal of Policy Analysis and Management, Journal of Population Economics (x2), Journal of Public Economics (x4), Journal of Studies on Alcohol and Drugs, Journal of Urban Economics (x2), Labour Economics, National Science Foundation (x3), Proceedings of the Pakistan Academy of Sciences, Quarterly Journal of Economics (x11), Review of Economics and Statistics (x2), Review of Economics of the Household, Review of Economic Inequality, Social Forces, Social Problems, Social Science and Medicine (x2), Social Service Review, Southern Economic Journal, State and Local Government Review (x2), United States Department of Agriculture.

 Econ 110 Introductory Microeconomics (Fall 2005, Spring 2006)